Tuesday, October 31, 2023

 Karvachauth: A festival of love

 I love my country regardless of how many bad incidents keep happening on an hourly basis.
-India is so rich in culture and heritage that every 20kms you can see something new within the inhabitants.
+India is so rich in culture and heritage that every 20 km, you can see something new among the inhabitants.
 Today is one of the most auspicious occasions celebrated in most of the Northern region of India, Karvachauth.
-You can say that, it's a proof of a woman being happily married to her eternal love, her husband.
+You can say that, it's proof of a woman being happily married to her eternal love, her husband.
 This is a rigorous fast where the women don't eat or drink for the whole day till she sees the moon in the night.
 The moon is a reflection of her husband's face and that's how the fast is said to be completed.
 In fact, while keeping fast, they still keep on doing their daily activities, and it still is a mystery to me that how can she do all the routine activities and not have a single drop of water.
 I guess, this is no logic, but a commitment of love and care of her love.
-Also, there are some men as well who keeps fast showing their love for wives.
+Also, some men keeps fast showing their love for their wives.
+My brother does that for his wife

-Today, when I woke up in the morning, the 1st thing I did was to go to my mother, and see her mehndi.
+When I was young, the 1st thing I did was to go to my mother, and see her mehndi on Karvachauth.
 It looked beautiful.
-She is a perfect example, as per me, of an ideal lady who is a perfect mother, wife, daughter, etc. When I was ready to go to the office, I wished her, happy karvachauth, and told her to be happy and healthy and I'm definitely sure that I'm going to see a beautifully dressed up woman in an elegant saree in the evening.
+She is a perfect example, as per me, of an ideal lady who is a perfect mother, wife, daughter, etc. I wish her a Happy Karvachauth, and told her to be happy and healthy and I'm definitely sure that I'm going to see a beautifully dressed up woman in an elegant saree in the evening.

 No comments: